rh-mobb/documentation/docs/idp/az-ad-grp-sync/README.md

     ![New User added](./images/grp-sync-new-usr.png)

-1. Verify that the user now appears in ROSA (after the specified synchronization time)
+1. Verify that the user now appears in ROSA/OSD (after the specified synchronization time)

     ![New admin added](./images/grp-sync-new-admin.png)